Nostra Segnora de Mesumundu: History

 Located in the archaeological complex with the same name, it was built in the 6th century, during the Byzantine domination of the island, over a pre-existing Roman structure (2nd century AD), which included a thermal plant.

 The Byzantines re-used part of the walls of the Roman building, as well as the aqueduct.
 The edifice could have been used as a baptistery.
-However, it is also possible that it was used for the purification of ill people through an immersion rite (agiasma).
+However, it is also possible that it was used for the purification of ill people through an immersion rite (in Greek language "αγίασμα" in English holy water).

 In 1063, the structure was donated by the Giudice (duke) Barisone I of Torres to the Abbey of Montecassino.
 When monks came from the Italian religious community they took possession of lands and goods and founded a monastery.

 The monks, moreover, to adapt the sacred building to the liturgy imposed by the catholic church following the East–West Schism, they added an apse and created a new entrance.
 For the work, they used materials from the nearby Roman ruins and the nuraghe Culzu.

 On 24 June 1147 Gonario II of Torres, while on his way to the Holy Land to visit the Holy Sepulcher, he passed to Montecassino: on that occasion he issued, in favor of abbot Rainaldo di Collemezzo, a document confirming all the donations and concessions made to the monastery in the documents of his predecessors.

 Towards the end of the 19th century and early 20th century the church was the object of interest by the architectural historian Dionigi Scano, who also oversaw a restoration project that was never implemented.

 Between the late 1950s and early 1960s, following two excavation campaigns, the archaeologist Guglielmo Maetzke established the dating of the temple to the sixth century.